Connection Between Bipolar and Addiction

 Everyone goes through regular ups and downs, but bipolar disorder is different.
 The range of mood changes can be extreme.
 In manic episodes, someone might feel very happy, irritable, or “up,” and there is a marked increase in activity level.
 In depressive episodes, someone might feel sad, indifferent, or hopeless, combined with a shallow activity level.
 Some people have hypomanic episodes, which are like manic episodes, but less severe and troublesome.

-Most of the time, the bipolar disorder develops or starts during late adolescence (teen years) or early adulthood.
+Most of the time, bipolar disorder develops during late adolescence teen years, or early adulthood.
 Occasionally, bipolar symptoms can appear in children.
 Although the symptoms come and go, bipolar disorder usually requires lifetime treatment and does not go away on its own.
 Bipolar disorder can be an essential factor in suicide, job loss, and family discord, but proper treatment improves.

 The incidence of substance abuse is higher among individuals with bipolar disorder than among the population.
 The NCBI states that the rates of lifetime substance abuse were high for both alcohol (48.5%) and drugs (43.9%).
 Nearly 60% of the cohort had a history of some lifetime substance abuse.
 Males had higher abuse rates than females, but no differences in substance abuse were observed between subjects in manic and mixed bipolar states.
 Rates of active substance abuse were lower in older age cohorts.
 Subjects with a comorbid diagnosis of lifetime substance abuse had more psychiatric hospitalizations .